 Conflict of Interest: A conflict of interest exists when it is reasonably foreseeable that a NWCCOG Council decision will have a material effect, distinguishable from its effect on the general public, on a NWCCOG Council Member's financial interests, the interests of his or her immediate family, the interests of an employer, business associate, or a principal customer or client or a business in which the Member holds a substantial interest (5% or more of the ownership interest, active part in the management of or is a creditor in the business, whether secured or unsecured).
-A conflict of interest does not arise from the interests of a Member that stem from another public position that the Member holds, or position on the board of directors of a nonprofit entity for which the Member has fiduciary oversight (for instance approval of a NWCCOG grant or program assisting the Members' jurisdiction is not a conflict of interest).
+A conflict of interest does not arise from the interests of a nonprofit entity for which the Member has fiduciary oversight (for instance approval of a NWCCOG grant or program assisting the Members' jurisdiction is not a conflict of interest).
 A conflict does exist if that Member is employed by a nonprofit entity being considered for funding.